almart/Misc/README.md

-# Misc
+# Miscellaneous
-Misc code snippets from projects and labs
+Random code snippets from projects and labs